Doctor of Ministry | 21st Century Ministry

 The DMIN in 21st Century Ministry degree is designed to better equip pastors and church leaders for effective service in a shifting culture.
 This D.Min. engages multiple fields – from leadership and church health to pastoral ministry and evangelism – with an emphasis on “leaning forward” into the future.
 As cultural and generational change create ever greater challenges for churches and ministry organizations, the D.Min. in 21st Century Ministry will give you tools to understand how to lead and serve in a culture of change.

-The Doctor of Ministry is a 35-credit hour program that will be delivered through a hybrid approach involving independent study, applied seminars, and residency seminars.
+The Doctor of Ministry is a 35-credit hour program that will be delivered through a hybrid approach involving independent study, online seminars, and residency seminars.
 In addition you will participate in the development and implementation of a significant ministry project and subsequent dissertation.
 Seminar coursework begins up to 2 months prior to seminar class time.
 The student will be expected to plan, carry out and evaluate a doctoral level project.

 12 Credit Hours